 - The school fails to discipline or adequately supervise its employees.

-Example: Several female students at a Clark County middle school have complained about sexual harassment by their history teacher, Mr. Cole.
-The school speaks to Mr. Cole, but otherwise does nothing to reprimand him or to protect the students.
-Mr. Cole is later convicted of several acts of lewdness with a Child under 16 (NRS 201.230).
+Example: Several female eighth graders have complained about sexual harassment by their history teacher, Mr. Cole.
+The principal does nothing to reprimand him or to protect the students.
+Mr. Cole is later convicted of several acts of lewdness with a child under 16.

 If the students decide to sue for the lewd acts, the school district should be held liable.
-The school was on notice that Mr. Cole posed a danger to students.
-By retaining him as a teacher, the school itself was negligent.
+The principal was on notice that Mr. Cole posed a danger to students.
+By retaining him as a teacher, the institution itself was negligent.

-Common lawsuits for intentional torts at Las Vegas schools include (but are not limited to):
+Common lawsuits for intentional torts at Las Vegas schools include:

 - Sexual harassment or sexual assault by teachers,